Martymachlia (Being Watched)

 Martymachlia

-Sexual arousal from having other people watch one's own sexual activity: the being-watched counterpart of voyeurism, treated here as a consensual subset of exhibitionism rather than a clinical disorder.
+Martymachlia is sexual arousal from having other people watch one's own sexual activity: the being-watched counterpart of voyeurism.
+It is treated here as a consensual subset of exhibitionism with a willing audience, not as a clinical disorder.

 - Prevalence